jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Information Sharing and Analysis Center (ISAC)**: entity or collab created for the purposes of analyzing critical cyber and related info to better understand security problems and interdependencies to ensure CIA
 - **Log**: record of actions/events that have taken place on a system
 - **Motion detector types**: wave pattern motion detectors transmit ultrasonic or microwave signals into the montored area watching for changes in the returned signals bouncing off objects; infrared heat-based detectors watch for unusual heat patters; capacitance detectors work based on electromagnetic fields
+- **MTBF**: mean time between failure is an estimation of time between the first and any subsequent failures
+- **MTTF**: mean time to failure is the expected typical functional lifetime of the device given a specific operating enviornment
+- **MTTR**: mean time to repair is the average length of time required to perform a repair on the device
 - **Netflow**: data that contains info on the source, destination, and size of all network communications and is routinely saved as a matter of normal activity
 - **Precursor**: signal from events suggesting a possible change of conditions, that may alter the current threat landscape
 - **Regression testing**: testing of a system to ascertain whether recently approved modifications have changed its performance, or if other approved functions have introduced unauthorized behaviors